SvenskaSpel/locust-swarm/README.md

 ```

 ```
-usage: swarm [-h] [-f TESTPLAN] --loadgen-list LOADGEN_LIST
+usage: swarm [-h] [-f LOCUSTFILE] --loadgen-list LOADGEN_LIST
-             [--processes-per-loadgen PROCESSES_PER_LOADGEN] [--selenium]
+             [--processes-per-loadgen PROCESSES_PER_LOADGEN] [--selenium] [--playwright]
-             [--loadgens LOADGENS] [-L LOGLEVEL] [--port PORT]
-             [--remote-master REMOTE_MASTER] [--version]
+             [--test-env TEST_ENV] [--loadgens LOADGENS] [-L LOGLEVEL] [--port PORT] [--remote-master REMOTE_MASTER] [--extra-files EXTRA_FILES [FILES ...]] [--version]

 A tool for running locust in a distributed fashion.

 optional arguments:
-  -h, --help            show this help message and exit -f TESTPLAN, --locustfile TESTPLAN
+  -h, --help            show this help message and exit -f LOCUSTFILE, --locustfile LOCUSTFILE
                         [env var: LOCUST_LOCUSTFILE]
   --loadgen-list LOADGEN_LIST
-                        A comma-separated list of ssh servers to act as load generators [env var: LOCUST_LOADGEN_LIST] --processes-per-loadgen PROCESSES_PER_LOADGEN, -p PROCESSES_PER_LOADGEN
+                        A comma-separated list of ssh servers on which to launch locust workers [env var: LOCUST_LOADGEN_LIST]
+  --processes-per-loadgen PROCESSES_PER_LOADGEN, -p PROCESSES_PER_LOADGEN
-                        Number of locust worker processes to spawn for each load gen [env var: LOCUST_PROCESSES_PER_LOADGEN] --selenium            Start selenium server on load gens for use with locust-plugins's WebdriverUser [env var:
+                        Number of locust worker processes to spawn on each load gen [env var: LOCUST_PROCESSES_PER_LOADGEN] --selenium            Start selenium server on load gens for use with locust-plugins's WebdriverUser [env var: LOCUST_SELENIUM]
-                        LOCUST_SELENIUM]
+  --playwright          Set LOCUST_PLAYWRIGHT env var for workers [env var: LOCUST_PLAYWRIGHT] --test-env TEST_ENV   Pass LOCUST_TEST_ENV to workers (in case your script needs it *before* argument parsing) [env var: LOCUST_TEST_ENV]
   --loadgens LOADGENS, -l LOADGENS
-                        Number of servers to launch workers on [env var:
-                        LOCUST_LOADGENS]
-  -L LOGLEVEL           Use DEBUG for tracing issues with load gens etc --port PORT           [env var: LOCUST_PORT] --remote-master REMOTE_MASTER
+                        Number of servers to run locust workers on [env var: LOCUST_LOADGENS] -L LOGLEVEL           Use DEBUG for tracing issues with load gens etc --port PORT           [env var: LOCUST_PORT] --remote-master REMOTE_MASTER
                         An ssh server to use as locust master (default is to run the master on the same machine as swarm).
-This is useful when rurnning swarm on your workstation if it might become disconnected [env var:
+This is useful when rurnning swarm on your workstation if it might become disconnected [env var: LOCUST_REMOTE_MASTER]
-                        LOCUST_REMOTE_MASTER]
+  --extra-files EXTRA_FILES [EXTRA_FILES ...]
+                        A list of extra files or directories to upload.
+Space-separated, e.g. --extra-files testdata.csv common.py my-directory/ [env var: LOCUST_EXTRA_FILES]
   --version, -V         Show program's version number and exit

 Any parameters not listed here are forwarded to locust master unmodified, so go ahead and use things like -u, -r, --host, ...
 Swarm config can also be set using config file (~/.locust.conf, locust.conf, ~/.swarm.conf or swarm.conf).
 Example: swarm --loadgen-list loadgen1.domain.com,loadgen2.domain.com -f test.py -u 10

  If an arg is specified in more than one place, then commandline values override environment variables which override defaults.
 ```

 ## Example run